beyzaaakeser/JBL-Web/README.md

 <h1>JBL Clone Website</h1>

-I am here with a clone site that captures the design lines of JBL Turkey's official website!
+I am here with a clone site that captures the design lines of JBL Turkey's website!
 Discovering JBL products is now much more enjoyable on this site, which I created with HTML5 and SCSS mastery.

 <h2> The following technologies were used in the frontend development phase of my site: </h2>